 Settlement Value of Missouri Negligent Security Lawsuits

 Negligent security lawsuits in Missouri have a relatively high average settlement value compared to other types of personal injury cases.
 This is particularly true in the more urban areas around St. Louis.
-The chart below shows the value range of verdicts and reported settlements in Missouri negligent security cases based on information in the Westlaw verdicts & settlements database.
+The chart below shows the value range of verdicts and reported settlements in Missouri negligent security cases based on information in the Westlaw verdicts and settlements database.

 Below are summaries of some verdicts and settlements from recent negligent security lawsuits in Missouri.